History of Sussex County, New Jersey: Paleo Indians

 The area now known as Sussex county, was first occupied by Paleo Indians as the Wisconsin glacier melted 16,000 B.C.
 The entire county was covered in ice, hundreds of feet thick for thousands of years.
 After the Wisconsin Glacier melted around 16,000 B.C., the area slowly warmed, but was still cold and wet.
-Cold water was everywhere due to glacial melt.
-Huge lakes and swamps were everywhere.
-At first the area was Tundra, in which lichens and mosses grew.
-Later, grass lands filled in the landscape.
-As climate warmed over a thousand years or more, Taiga/Boreal Forests grew.
-The water drained slowly from the glacier and so grasslands grew first.
-Big game such as mastodons, mammoths, giant beaver, and caribou came into the area, as well as other game such as rabbits and fox.
-This is when Paleo Indians moved into the area around 11,000 B.C.
-The area was rich in wildlife.
-Paleo Indians lived in small groups and traveled in search of game and plants to eat.
-They were hunter-gathers.
-They ate various berries and plants as well as game hunted.
-They also ate fresh water clams and fish that migrated north in the Delaware River to spawn such as shad and sturgeon.
+Paleo Indians are estimated to have moved into the area around 11,000 B.C. and lived in small groups that traveled in search of game and plants to eat.
+They also ate fresh water clams and fish that migrated north in the Delaware River to spawn.
 Fish were caught by spears or fish traps made of stones and sticks.
-The shallow riffles in rivers were used to catch fish.